gas-limit/MultiRewardsChef/README.md

 2. **MasterChefRewarder**: Integrates with MasterChef to provide multi-token rewards for liquidity providers.
 3. **ChefIncentivesRewarder**: Extends ChefIncentivesController, rewarding users holding aTokens or LP tokens.

+Each directory includes a README.md file with detailed information on the contract's purpose, implementation instructions, and usage examples.

 ---

 ## Getting Started